 Existential Angst: You're an abomination born out of a ritually defiled corpse, reanimated by magic sourced from ethereal beings of questionable motive, cause horrific damage to the environment, will motivate every human you meet to hate you, pained by the absence of a soul, will motivate every human to destroy you utterly if they see your real form, persecuted by other ethereal beings of violent motive, preyed on by monstrous creatures that are abominations born by abominations like yourself who made a mistake when attempting to birth more abominations like yourself, subject to a cosmic scale karmic punishment system with an ironic streak, tempted to take up a blatantly evil philosophy that will alienate you from others of your kind, and bound to follow a vaguely defined path which demands you to create another abomination in your image to progress, taking years or even centuries to attain your promised reward.
 All of this to become a feeble, mortal human who potentially retains no memory of your struggle against the cosmos, with nothing but a human soul to prove your worthiness.
 Enjoy!

 The Acid Stomach Merit also permits them to eat anything, from loose change to handfuls of rocks as long as they can get it down.

-Face Full of Alien Wing-Wong: Pandora's Book mentioned that while Pandorans are unable to breed naturally, they can taint Promethean flesh with Flux.
-One option is to have a Pandoran burrow itself into a Promethean's innards, thus corrupting the Promethean from the inside and turning him (or pieces of him) into Pandorans.
+Face Full of Alien Wing-Wong: Pandora's Book mentioned that while Pandorans are unable to breed naturally, they can try tainting Promethean flesh with Flux (it's left open whether this would work).
+One option is to have a Pandoran burrow itself into a Promethean's innards, aiming to corrupt the Promethean from the inside and turn him (or pieces of him) into Pandorans.